 So even though the environmental footprint of a mini bus-based tour company is rather significant, Rabbie’s is doing its share to reduce this footprint and give back to local communities.

 So would I recommend you to try a day trip to Loch Ness with Rabbie’s as well, and see Scotland in a day?
 Absolutely!
-For more info on the tour and booking check out the website!

 // In collaboration with Rabbie’s //